fcspicer/IS-201-Tutorial/README.md

-# IS-201-Project
+# IS-201-tutorial
-This is the repo for my project
+This is the tutorial